 Both countries have shown immaturity.
 The knee-jerk reactions that used to happen after such an event was nearly war.
 Now [they understand] that fighting will not solve the problem—that violent extremism is a common problem to both India and Pakistan and that it requires a common bilateral or even regional solution.
 President Zardari, to his credit, has proposed that combating violent extremism in south and southwest Asia should be a combined effort of India, Pakistan, Afghanistan, Russia, and Iran.

-What do you think about the so-called diplomatic back channel between India and Pakistan that Steve Coll reported on in
+What do you think about the so-called diplomatic back channel between India and Pakistan that Steve Coll reported on in The New Yorker ?

 That has been going on for a while.
 It will continue because it is in the interest of India and Pakistan that this long-term dispute should be resolved.
 Even with the BJP [India's largest Hindu nationalist party] the back channel was going on.